appcypher/viper/NOTES.md

         ##### IMPLEMENTATION

         Structural typing can be used in place of duck typing.
+In fact, Viper sees type and object relationships structurally.

         Methods are actually functions instantiations with interface that conform to their arguments structures.